Mr William Collins: Portrayal

-Mr Collins is first mentioned when Mr Bennet tells his wife that his cousin will be visiting them.
-Mr Bennet reads them a letter sent to him from Mr Collins, where Collins speaks of making amends for any past disagreements between his father and Mr Bennet.
+Mr Collins is first mentioned when Mr Bennet tells his wife and family that his cousin will be visiting them.
+Mr Bennet reads them a letter sent by Mr Collins in which he speaks of making amends for any past disagreements between his father and Mr Bennet.
 In his letter, it is clear that Mr Collins readily assumes that his overtures of peace will be gratefully accepted, and further presumes upon the family as to announce that he will come stay with them for a week, without even first asking for permission.

-Upon the first night of his visit, he spends time dining with the family and reading to them from Fordyce's Sermons in their parlour.
-It is at this point that Mr Collins seems to take a fancy to the eldest daughter, Jane Bennet.
+On the first night of his visit, he spends time dining with the family and reading to them from Fordyce's Sermons in their parlour.
+It is at this point that Mr Collins seems to take a fancy to the eldest daughter, Jane.
 When discussing his intentions with Mrs Bennet he is told that Jane may very soon be engaged.
-It takes Mr Collins only a few moments to redirect his attentions to Elizabeth Bennet, who he believes, in "birth and beauty", equals her sister.
+It takes Mr Collins only a few moments to redirect his attentions to Elizabeth Bennet, whom he believes in "birth and beauty" equals her sister.

 He spends the rest of his stay making visits around the neighbourhood with the Bennet sisters, minus Mary.
 They visit Mrs Phillips, Mrs Bennet's sister.
 Mr Collins is quite charmed by this encounter and seems extremely pleased to be treated so well by the family.
-He continues to pay specific attention to Miss Elizabeth.
+He continues to pay specific attention to Elizabeth.

 Collins first gives Elizabeth a hint of his intentions prior to the Netherfield ball hosted by Charles Bingley.
 He asks Elizabeth if she will allow him the pleasure of being her partner for the first two dances.
-Though Mr Collins quite enjoys himself during these dances, Elizabeth has entirely different feelings on the matter.
-Miss Elizabeth has a strong aversion for Mr Collins.
+Though Mr Collins quite enjoys himself during these dances, Elizabeth does not.
+Elizabeth has a strong aversion to Mr Collins.
 However, she usually tries to avoid any conversation beyond what is polite and proper.
 At the Netherfield ball, she describes her dances with Mr Collins as "dances of mortification".
 She comments that Mr Collins acts awkwardly and solemnly, and gives her "all the shame and misery which a disagreeable partner for a couple of dances can give".

-At the end of Mr Collins' week-long visit he seeks a private audience with Miss Elizabeth.
-Oblivious to how Elizabeth might be feeling, Mr Collins tells her that "almost as soon as he entered the house, he singled her out as the companion of his future life".
-He also expounds upon his reasons for getting married, which are:
+At the end of Mr Collins's week-long visit he seeks a private audience with Elizabeth.
+Oblivious to Elizabeth's feelings, he tells her that "almost as soon as he entered the house, he singled her out as the companion of his future life".
+He also expounds upon his reasons for getting married: